Influencing Brand Advocates

-In my previous posts, I sited the recent study by Colloquy that found that customers who participate in loyalty-building efforts are 70 percent more likely to actively recommend a product, service or brand than the general population.
+In my previous posts, I cited the recent study by Colloquy that found that customers who participate in loyalty-building efforts are 70 percent more likely to actively recommend a product, service, or brand than the general population.
 I thought you might want to see this strategy in action with the Royal Caribbean Cruises’ efforts.
-Rachel Hannock, Manager Loyalty Marketing and Royal Caribbean Cruises shared there story at a recent loyalty marketing conference.
+Rachel Hannock, Manager Loyalty Marketing, and Royal Caribbean Cruises shared their story at a recent loyalty marketing conference.

-Royal Carribean Case Study
+Royal Caribbean Case Study

 Identifying Brand Advocates: Royal Caribbean worked with Nielsen Buzz Metrics to identify enthusiastic online supporters of Royal Caribbean.
 Using a combination of automated and manual techniques, they identified online communities that discuss Royal Caribbean Cruises.
 Relying on data mining software and human expertise in word-of-mouth analysis, they measured awareness, identifying emergent qualitative themes of discussion on blogs, travel forums, usernets to gain a better understanding of how consumers discuss Royal Caribbean cruises.
-Fifty Royal Caribbean Champions were chosen for both quality and quantity of posts with many having over 10,000 message board posts on various Royal Caribbean topics.
-While Champions were primarily found on Cruise Critic, they also posted on travel communities, usenet groups, travel blogs and personal journals.
+Fifty Royal Caribbean Champions were chosen for both quality and quantity of posts, with many having over 10,000 message board posts on various Royal Caribbean topics.
+While Champions were primarily found on Cruise Critic, they also posted on travel communities, usernet groups, travel blogs and personal journals.